Menu

 If a person dies because of a defective product the manufacturer of the product is held liable.
 One of the main reasons why manufacturers spend so much time testing products and making sure they are safe is because of this product liability.
 However, it still does happen in some common examples of wrongful death including defective pharmaceutical products, toxic foods, unsafe products designed for children, and defective automobiles.

 When wrongful death happens it is devastating.
-If you have any questions about what a wrongful death lawyer in Cleveland, OH can do for you then don’t hesitate to reach out to the team at Mishkind Kulwicki Law Co., L.P.A. today!
+If you have any questions about what our wrongful death legal team can do for you then don’t hesitate to reach out to tus at Mishkind Kulwicki Law Co., L.P.A. today!

 Top 5 Myths Regarding Wrongful Deaths

-If you or a loved one is needing legal assistance concerning wrongful death, it may be in your best interest to discuss your situation with a wrongful death lawyer Cleveland, OH families of wrongful death victims have come to appreciate at Mishkind Kulwicki Law Co., L.P.A. today.
+If you or a loved one is needing legal assistance concerning wrongful death, it may be in your best interest to discuss your situation with our Cleveland, OH wrongful death lawyer as soon as possible

 -